RAWWiberg/isoseq_explorations/README.md

 ![screencap5][screencap5]

 This figure shows the same columns as in the tests above as well as the primer removal steps using the primers that we empirically discovered from eyeballing the first 34 reads in the samples.
+The take home message from this is: a) We can see that there is the same number of input CCS reads (first row), and ii) The number of reads that pass all threshholds (second row) is highest for the test using the empirically identified primer sequences (last column).

 See the .xlsx file in the /data/ folder for full results, including ones from a second sample of isoseq data.
 The same conclusions apply there.

 ### Conclusions

 Make sure you know what protocol is being followed to produce the libraries and what primers are going into the sample.

-Fairly quick to check the first ~30 CCS reads as a sanity check that the primers are correct.
+Even if this is known it is a good idea and fairly quick to check the first ~30-50 CCS reads as a sanity check that the primers are correct.

-#### Data statement:
-All of the data and scripts required to check these observations are included in this repository.

 [screencap1]: /figures/SMARTer_PCR_cDNA_Synthesis_Kit_User_Manual_LoC.png "screencap1"